 Then Zizi became pregnant.

-At first François thought that she was playing a woman’s trick on him but Pascale assured him that the tests from the medical laboratoire were positive.
+At first François thought that she was playing a woman’s trick on him, but Pascale assured him that the tests from the medical laboratoire were positive.
 That is when he started to act oddly, refusing to answer her calls, deaf to her pleas to marry her or, at least, recognise the baby.
 Then came the deep-felt humiliation of rejection and abandonment over the garbled confusion as to whose baby it was.
 To add to the agony, the guilt at her mother knowing what she had been up to in France, the desertion of all involved in her plight, finally the painful decision of the abortion in the back streets of Montparnasse.

 The most excruciating moment was waiting for François to rescue her and her baby at the eleventh hour.

-Pascale tried to comfort her with no success, ’I phoned François last night.
+Pascale tried to comfort her with no success. ’I phoned François last night.
 He said he still loves you very much.’

 But he did not come.

-Instead, there was this mad rush in an ambulance in the night, hemorrhaging on the stretcher, from Pascale’s flat to a French hospital bed, lying alone in a ward attached to a drip, tears wetting the pillow.
+Instead, there was this mad rush in an ambulance in the night, haemorrhaging on the stretcher, from Pascale’s flat to a French hospital bed, lying alone in a ward attached to a drip, tears wetting the pillow.

 Jessy returned to London a different woman.
 She vowed never to mention her painful experience in Paris.